kawa-kokosowa/formhandler/README.md

 In a couple of commands, in one CGI script, use a function to:

 1. Provide an HTML form interface for that function.
-2. Provide the HTML-ified evaluation of sending corresponding POST/GET fields to aforementioned function.
+2. Provide the HTML-ified evaluation of sending corresponding POST/GET fields to aforementioned function(s).

 Includes tools for automatically converting data returned from a function, to HTML, e.g., dict > html, list > html, etc.